gsx750ss-dev/lumina-30-overview/README.md

 ---
 # LUMINA-30
+---
+Primary validity condition:

+A system is procedurally invalid if human refusal authority is not effective before irreversible impact.
+---

 LUMINA-30 is a civilizational boundary framework for preserving human refusal authority before irreversible AI autonomy emerges.
 Civilization remains free only while humans retain the power to refuse.<br>